tgallagher2017/html-enhancing-webcomponents/README.md

 The above code seems fine, but the problem is that if I'm someone who knows how to design pages but not that great with Javascript, I now have to learn more Javascript and program HTML inside Javascript.
 I also lose direct access to the styling.
 I also have a hard time changing the 'toggle' to an icon.

+Notice to make this component a little generic, the attribute/properties 'labelText' and 'toggleText' are added to the component, but the Submit button text was is not.
+This is an example of the Web Component developer not anticipating everything with the rendering that might need changing by the user.
+There may be other aspect of this component that need to be added later on due to how things are rendered.

 On the other hand, if I take the enhancing approach, I can put the password field directly into the HTML and I have greater access to it.
 The web component changes from being something the generates HTML to something the discovers its assocaited HTML and enhances it.